medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Profiling</span></td>
-    <td class="tg-t3tv">Profiling allow to fit resource to a given context, by defining constrains and/or bydefine extensions.
-It is widely recognized that when exchanging data it is impossible to make a one size fits all within healthcare worldwide.<br>To accommodate this, the resources made generic with the possibility to be profiled to fit a specific context, such as exchanging a CareCommunication message between Danish healthcare parties.</td>
+    <td class="tg-t3tv">Profiling allows us to fit a resource to a given context, by defining constrains and/or by define extensions.
+It is widely recognised that when exchanging data it is impossible to make a one size fits all within the healthcare worldwide.<br>To accommodate this condition, the resources are made generic with the possibility of being profiled to fit a specific context, such as exchanging a CareCommunication message between Danish healthcare parties.</td>
     <td class="tg-t3tv">Profiling could be to require a lastname and an identifier of a patient or citizen when exchanging information about the person.</td>
   </tr>
   <tr>